SAP/ui5-typescript/packages/dts-generator/README.md

   --dependenciesApiPath PATH
                         Directory where the api.json files are located for the libraries on which the currently to-be-built library depends.
   --dependenciesDTSPathForCheck PATH
                         Directory where the d.ts files are located of the libraries on which the currently to-be-built library depends.
+Typically used for other UI5 libraries for which types are being generated in the same build run.
+Only needed for the check.
+  --dependenciesTypePackagesForCheck
+                        The names of type packages on which the currently to-be-built library depends.
+Typically used for other UI5 libraries being developed separately.
+E.g. for @types/openui5 when the current build is for a library developed outside the UI5 teams.
 Only needed for the check.
   --directivesPath PATH
                         Directory where the .dtsgenrc files for the libraries (current and dependencies) are located.
   --targetFile FILE